nnt1054/nnt1054.github.io/_posts/notes/unity/2019-03-13-unity2d-unit-design-ideas.md

 * Infection Units
 * Fake Decoy Units

-#### Terran Style Units:

-##### Marine
-- main basic unit; weak ranged damage; does more consistent damage in large groups

-##### Hellbat/Hellion
-- main AOE unit; deals damage in a cone shape

 I want to design units in a way where they enable a variety of fun VIABLE strategies.
 I'm planning on making a more in-depth post about the flow of a game and overarching strategy concepts.
-For inspiration, I want to make it so the following late game armies would be viable builds:
+I want to design and balance the game similar to how Starcraft allows for a variety of build orders (fast forge expand, 6 pool, 4 gate, etc) and army compositions (skytoss, bio, etc).
+For inspiration, I want to make it so the following game armies/strategies would be viable builds:

 * MASS basic ranged units: overwhelming the opponent with numbers and utilizing positioning and kiting to trade efficiently
 	* basic counter strategies would include more AOE units
 * 1-2 Boss Units w/ Healers: steam rolling through the enemy with large powerful units and using healers to keep them alive